 Permission of instructor required.
 Enrollment limited.
 For advanced independent study.
 Noncredit for majors only.
 Special fee: \$100.

 A&HA 6906 STUDIO WORK IN ART AND EDUCATION: CERAMICS

 Permission of instructor required.
 Enrollment limited.
-For advanced independent study.
+For advanced independent study emphasizing exploring personal expression in the medium.
 Noncredit for majors only.
 Special fee: \$100.